hyosung11/Launch-School/Courses/journal.md

 09:47 Don't I have any comments from later in the day yesterday?
 I played okay today and got a big cut on my shin/ankle where Junior cleated me.
 It's bloody and bruised.
 My body is making itself known to me again.
 Ha ha.

 10:49 I seem to unnecessarily have two VS Code windows open at the same time.
 My leg hurts.
 I'm practicing problems again today.

+14:29 I feel a little sleepy and a little sore in my leg.